NVIDIA/DALI/docs/FAQ.rst

 A: You can experiment first with writing a custom operator in Python to check if you can create a data pipeline you like (you can even use CuPy inside to utilize GPU).
-Then you can create a plugin with an operator running the native code or use Numba to convert python code to the native operator.
+Then you can create a plugin with an operator running the native code or use Numba to convert python code to a native operator.
 You can also become a contributor and make your work a part of the DALI code base - we would be more than happy to review and accept any PR with new functionality.